fubinf/sedrila/docs/students.md

 In order to describe which tasks the instructor should check, you need to prepare a file, called `submission.yaml` containing the list of tasks to be checked.
-In fact, if you obeyed the commit convention described above, `sedrila` is going to prepare that file for you and all you need to do is kick out entries that are not yet submission-ready.
+In fact, if you obeyed the commit convention described above, `sedrila` is going to prepare that file for you by collecting the names of all tasks you have recorded times for (and that are not yet accepted).
+All you need to do then is kick out entries that are not yet submission-ready.

 The instructor will use that same file to record which of your submitted tasks